ShivaModugu/HackTAMU2025/README.md

 ## 🎉 **How It Works**
 1. **Enter Preferences:** Users input preferences like budget, model, and features.
-2. **AI Suggestions:** The platform uses AI to provide tailored vehicle recommendations.
+2. **API Suggestions:** The platform uses AIP to provide tailored vehicle recommendations.
+3. **Custom Calculations:** Custom APIs analyze user inputs from quizzes/questionnaires to deliver percentage-based optimized results.
-3. **Compare Vehicles:** Users can compare specs side-by-side for informed decisions.
+4. **Compare Vehicles:** Users can compare specs side-by-side for informed decisions.
-4. **Save Searches:** Favorites can be saved for future reference.
+5. **Save Searches:** Favorites can be saved for future reference.

 ---

 ## ✨ **Future Enhancements**
-- **📱 Mobile App Integration:** Expand functionality to Android and iOS platforms.
-- **🏦 Finance Tools:** Add EMI and budget calculators for better financial planning.
+- **🏦 Finance Tools:** Add fully implemented RAG AI for better financial planning.
 - **🌎 Localization:** Support for multiple languages for global accessibility.

 ---